knpuniversity/symfony2-rest/knpu/episode4/centralize-error-response.md

-# Centralize the Error Response
+# ResponseFactory: Centralize Error Responses

 In the `EventListener` directory, we created an `ApiExceptionSubscriber` whose job is to catch all exceptions and turn them into nice API problem responses.
 And it